IEEE SA STANDARDS BOARD OPERATIONS MANUAL

 a) Each IEEE Project Authorization Request (PAR) submitted for approval.
 The liaison representative is expected to review each request to see if his or her organization has a substantial interest in the project.

 d) Notice of assignment of a standards project.
-When the IEEE-SA Standards Board, on its own initiative, agrees on the need for a standard, a request to develop the standard shall be sent to the liaison representative of the Society and/or the Standards Coordinating Committee (SCC) having primary interest in the subject.
-The liaison representative is expected to assign the project to the appropriate technical unit as Sponsor for the development of the standards project.
+When the IEEE SA Standards Board, on its own initiative, agrees on the need for a standard, a request to develop the standard shall be sent to the liaison representative of the Society and/or the Standards Coordinating Committee (SCC) having primary interest in the subject.
+The liaison representative is expected to assign the project to the appropriate technical unit as a Standards Committee for the development of the standards project.

 4.2.1 Procedures Committee (ProCom)